Autodesk/cam-posteditor/vs-code-extension/README.md

-# Autodesk Fusion 360 Post Processor Utility for Visual Studio Code
+# Autodesk Fusion Post Processor Utility for Visual Studio Code

-Welcome to the Autodesk Fusion 360 Post Utility extension for Visual Studio Code (https://code.visualstudio.com/).
-This extension adds several functions that will aid you when working on post development specifically for Fusion 360, Inventor CAM and HSMWorks.
+Welcome to the Autodesk Fusion Post Utility extension for Visual Studio Code (https://code.visualstudio.com/).
+This extension adds several functions that will aid you when working on post development specifically for Fusion, Inventor CAM and HSMWorks.
 Please note that this utility is not compatible with FeatureCAM, PartMarker and PowerMILL.

 To learn more about the CAM solutions see: https://www.autodesk.com/solutions/manufacturing/cam